 - Best park – Serra Cross Park

-- Best activity for kids – Channel Islands National Park
+- Activity for kids – Channel Islands National Park

-- Best activity for adults – Museum of Ventura County
+- Activity for adults – Museum of Ventura County

-- Best all-around accommodation – Crowne Plaza Hotel Ventura Beach, an IHG Hotel
+- Place to stay – Crowne Plaza Hotel Ventura Beach, an IHG Hotel

 1. Ventura Harbor Village